 - Many of the approximations used in deriving the "Schema Theorem" implicitly assume that the population is very large.
 In particular, it is assumed that all the relevant schemata are well sampled.
-This is clearly not possible in practice, because there are 3n poss. schemata of length n. - The result cannot be used to predict the development of the population for much more than one generation: - 1. the long-term development depends on the coevolution of the schemata, and the "theorem" considers only one schema in isolation; - 2. an "exponential growth" cannot continue for long in a finite population. - Proper treatment: analyse the genetic search as a stochastic process (Markov chain).
-This is unfortunately very difficult.
+This is clearly not possible in practice, because there are 3n possible schemata of length n. - The "Schema Theorem" cannot be used to predict the development of the population for much more than one generation, because: - 1. the long-term development depends on the coevolution of the schemata, and the "theorem" considers only one schema in isolation; - 2. an "exponential growth" cannot continue for long in a finite population